mojishoki/Coagent-Networks-Revisited/README.md

 # Coagent Networks Revisited
-This repo contains code accompaning the paper, [Coagent Networks Revisited](https://arxiv.org/abs/2001.10474).
-It includes code to run all the experiments described in the paper.
-For experiment details, please refer to the paper.
+This repo contains the code for the paper [Coagent Networks Revisited](https://arxiv.org/abs/2001.10474).

 ---